MIXED CHOIR

 To the concerts of ASON we may add the concerts of ASONieta, which performed with prominent Greek soloists, such as Christos Zerbinos, Angeliki Kathariou, Stathis Mavromatis, Christina Panteli, Virginia Amargioti, works of the international and Greek repertoire, such as the first performances of Theodoros Antoniou and Panagiotis Kokoras, a first world performance of the Israeli Eliezer Elper, works by Savvas Zanna, Vassilis Tenidis, Manos Hatzidakis, and others.

-ELECTRONIC MUSIC ENSEMBLE
+ELECTROACOUSTIC MUSIC ENSEMBLE

-JAZZ MUSIC ENSEMBLE
+OPEN JAZZ FUSION ENSEMBLE